Giving

 • As more students come to campus, so does the need for additional classroom space and supportive learning environments.

-• That's why we are converting Building 15, the former home of Cal Poly Partners, into a student-centric hub for several Student Affairs programs.
+• That's why we converted Mustang Commons (Building 15), the former home of Cal Poly Partners, into a student-centric hub for several Student Affairs programs.

 • The building will form the core of a new student success neighborhood, anchored by the the new Student Success Center at the corner of North Perimeter Road and Village Drive.